 The IDP provides a five-year strategic programme of action aimed at setting short; medium and long term strategic priorities to create a development platform; which correlates with the term of office of the political incumbents.
 The plan aligns the resources and the capacity of a municipality to its overall development aims and guides the municipal budget.
-An IDP is therefore a key instrument which Council use to provide vision, leadership and direction to stakeholders in the development of a municipal area.
+An IDP is therefore a key instrument which Council use to provide vision.
+Leadership and direction to all those that have a role to play in the development of a municipal area.
 The IDP enables the municipality to make the best use of scarce resources and speed up service delivery.